A-312/node-blueconfig/README.md

 [![Build Status](https://travis-ci.org/A-312/node-blueconfig.svg?branch=master)](https://travis-ci.org/A-312/node-blueconfig)
 [![Coverage Status](https://coveralls.io/repos/github/A-312/node-blueconfig/badge.svg?branch=master)](https://coveralls.io/github/A-312/node-blueconfig?branch=master)

-*This is a fork of node-convict*
+Blueconfig validates and merges configs for node.js applications.
+Configs can be an object or a file (json, yaml...).
+Dev has to set a pattern *schema* then Blueconfig will validate *the schema*.

-Blueconfig expands on the standard pattern of configuring node.js applications in a way that is more robust and accessible to collaborators, who may have less interest in digging through imperative code in order to inspect or modify settings.
 By introducing a configuration schema, blueconfig gives project collaborators more **context** on each setting and enables **validation and early failures** for when configuration goes wrong.

 This repository is a collection of packages.